algorandfoundation/xGov/Proposals/xgov-198.md

 Nimi - 2 years experience working with xBacked create smart contracts, front end and backend for the platform.

 ## Present Proposal
-### Deliverable
-Proposals must include clear, non-technical descriptions of deliverables.

 Auto-compounding farms take advantage of the composability of Algorand smart contracts and allow CompX to add a layer on top of Pact.fi farm contracts.
 This extra layer allows us to offer users the ability to claim, swap and restake their rewards on a frequent basis.
 This results in higher yields for the user.

+### Deliverable

+Auto-Compounding farms were delivered and went live on 20th November 2023 and currently hold over $1mm of TVL.

 ### Technical specifications